jaakkosadeharju/permute-selections/README.md

-# reverse-selections README
+# permute-selections README

-This is the README for your extension "reverse-selections".
+This is the README for your extension "permute-selections".
 After writing up a brief description, we recommend including the following sections.

 ## Features